 Stem Cell Transplant

 Stem cell transplants restore the immature cells (stem cells) that are depleted from the high doses of chemotherapy.
-Stem cells develop into the different types of blood cells, including red blood cells, white blood cells, and platelets.1
+Stem cells develop into different types of blood cells, including red blood cells, white blood cells, and platelets.1

-Two types of stem cell transplants
+Types of stem cell transplants

-How a stem cell transplant works
+How does a stem cell transplant work for blood cancer?

 What to expect